 - Chris Webber, Head, Open Innovation Team, UK Government

 - Science Advice: A SoE Model for Transformative SPI by Dr Cornel Hart

 - Science advice at times of crisis by Dr Oludurotimi Adetunji

-A briefing paper summarising the key themes and ideas discussed at our webinar will be available soon.
+- Read the briefing paper summarising the key themes and ideas discussed at our webinar.

 About the webinar